Density of real and complex decomposable univariate polynomials: Discussion

 \section{Discussion}

 For an arbitrary irreducible algebraic subvariety $X$ of $\R^n$ with codimension $m$, we might attach a hypercube $(-\epsilon,\epsilon)^m$ to each smooth point $x$ of $X$ in the normal direction to $X$, thus following the second recipe listed in the introduction.
 The singular points do not contribute to the volume.
 Then this tube around $X$ has real dimension $n$.
-In an analog of \ref{lemma: upper bound iterated integral}, the coordinates in $\nt_d$ are replaced by local coordinates at the point and those of $\cnt_d$ by coordinate functions normal to them.
+In an analog of Lemma \ref{lemma: upper bound iterated integral}, the coordinates in $\nt_d$ are replaced by local coordinates at the point and those of $\cnt_d$ by coordinate functions normal to them.
 Instead of having a unique $f$ as in the proof of that lemma, we only know that the normal linear space, of complementary dimension, intersects generically in at most $\deg X$ points.
 The resulting upper bound then is $ \deg X \cdot (2 \epsilon)^m$.

-Our construction in \ref{eq:cnd} of the $\epsilon$-tube around $\cnd$ does not follow this general recipe, since the $\epsilon$-hypercube in the direction of the coordinates from $\cnt_{d}$ is, in general, not normal to $\cnd$.
-It is not clear whether one can obtain tight upper and lower bounds as in Theorems \bare\ref{th:least} and \bare\ref{th:composite} for other choices of the $\epsilon$-tubes.
+Our construction in \eqref{eq:cnd} of the $\epsilon$-tube around $\cnd$ does not follow this general recipe, since the $\epsilon$-hypercube in the direction of the coordinates from $\cnt_{d}$ is, in general, not normal to $\cnd$.
+It is not clear whether one can obtain upper and lower bounds as in Theorems \ref{th:least} and \ref{th:composite} for other choices of the $\epsilon$-tubes.

-\cite{cheng13} also provide bounds on the density of $\cn(\C)$.
-Instead of the precise information provided by the Newton-Taylor method of \ref{sec:nt}, they use the fact that $\cn(\C) \subseteq X$ for a certain hypersurface $X$ and then a specific one-dimensional $\epsilon$-tube around $X$ chosen to suit their argument, following the third of the options listed in the introduction.
-They show that $\den_{\epsilon,B}(\cn(\C))\leq (n^2-2n) \cdot (\epsilon/B)^2$, which is to be compared with our result in \ref{complexBound}.
+Cheung \emph{et al.} \cite{cheng13} also provide bounds on the density of $\cn(\C)$.
+Instead of the precise information provided by the Newton-Taylor method of Section \ref{sec:nt}, they use the fact that $\cn(\C) \subseteq X$ for a certain hypersurface $X$ and then a specific one-dimensional $\epsilon$-tube around $X$ chosen to suit their argument, following the third of the options listed in the introduction.
+They show that $~den_{\epsilon,B}(\cn(\C))\leq (n^2-2n) \cdot (\epsilon/B)^2$, which is to be compared with our result in Theorem \ref{complexBound}.